develop-biology/language.development/README.md

 []
 {}
 ```

+### Rounding Error Protection
+When a value is accessed by a Synapse through `upstream` or `downstream`, the value is marked as a Neurotransmitter and will be Reset() by the Biology framework every time the number of Synapses affecting the value drops to 0.

 ## Type Expressions
 Type Expressions can be substituted for full types the same way defined symbols can be treated as types.